coderetreat/coderetreat.org/facilitators/facilitation.md

 ## Sessions

 Don’t announce the time left in every session and don’t let them worry about the time (if they ask, feel free to be non-specific).
-Remember, a coderetreat is away from the pressures of 'getting things done'.
+Remember, a Coderetreat is away from the pressures of 'getting things done'.

-For the first few coderetreats, you can use the ideas below to guide attendees as a facilitator.
+For the first few Coderetreats, you can use the ideas below to guide attendees as a facilitator.
 Over time, based on experience observing pairs through the sessions, you will learn to stretch beyond these suggestions.

 ### Session 1